Junius George Groves

 Junius George Groves (April 12, 1859 – August 17, 1925) was an American farmer and entrepreneur remembered as one of the wealthiest black Americans of the nineteenth and early twentieth centuries.
 Known as the "Potato King of the World" by 1902, Groves optimized potato growth methods, out-producing anyone else in the world to that point.
 His vast financial success—analyzed further in Booker T. Washington's The Negro in Business (1907)—was utilized to help combat racism by providing economic opportunities for other black Americans.

-Biography
+Life and career

+Junius George Grove, was born in slavery on April 12, 1859, in Green County, Kentucky.
+Groves was born to Martin and Mary (née Anderson) Grove.
+Mary was enslaved by Alfred Anderson of Green County, Anderson was a former U.S. Congressman and one of Kentucky's largest slaveholders.
+Martin was enslaved by William Grove, who owned a nearby plantation.
+According to the Partus sequitur ventrem law, the children of Martin and Mary were property of Anderson.
+On April 22, 1865, weeks after the end of the American Civil War, Martin Grove, then 44, enlisted in the United States Army.
+Martin joined Company G of the 125th Colored Infantry.
+Unfortunately, Grove was killed just a week later along with several other members of his infantry by pie poisoning.

+After the war, the family gained freedom.
+Some of Groves older siblings had already married with their own families.
+Groves, his mother and siblings relied on making a living of farm labor.
+Mary also collected a pension from Martin's service in the Army.
+Because of misspellings on the pension and other documents, most of the Grove family adopted the surname Groves.
+In 1869, Mary married Henry Cox, who was much older than herself.

-Junius George Groves, the son of Martin and Mary Anderson Groves, was born in slavery on April 12, 1859, in Green County, Kentucky.
-After emancipation, he received some public schooling three months out of the year, but taught himself to read, write, and understand mathematics.
-As a freedman, with just 90 cents to his name, Groves ventured to Edwardsville, Kansas, during the Exodus of 1879, where he married Matilda E. Stewart a year later.
+Groves received some public schooling three months out of the year, but taught himself to read, write, and understand mathematics.
+As a freedman, with just 90 cents to his name, Groves ventured to Edwardsville, Kansas, during the Exodus of 1879, he married Matilda E. Stewart in 1880.
 The couple had 14 children, 12 of whom survived into adulthood.
 After working as a sharecropper, Groves began purchasing farmland in 1884; by 1905, his holdings included about 500 acres.
 He and Matilda grew the farm and were able to build a 22-room mansion on the property.